Saturday, May 6, 2023

 υπόθεσις has many different kinds of meanings: basisfoundationhypothesisstarting point, book etc.

-“O Virgin, as you gave etc.” A good example of how convoluted our hymnographers can be.
+“O Virgin, have given birth etc.” A good example of how convoluted our hymnographers can be.
 In morphologically rich languages like Latin and Serbian, word-order is much more flexible than English.
-The tendency of English to collapse under the weight of too many subordinate clauses is well known; Dr. Johnson’s success in writing intelligible, nay, euphonious, English in the periodic style is truly underrated.
+The tendency of English to collapse under the weight of too many subordinate clauses is well known; Dr. Johnson’s achievement in writing euphonious English in the periodic style is truly underrated.
 Another problem is the multitude of associations packed into the space of a single troparion.
-I did some violence to the Greek to make the English comprehensible: "She who heals the physician and savior, O Virgin, of our bodies and souls, which gushes streams of mercy, the Creator of all and Lord: care for my life, which suffers now from harsh trials" is not comprehensible.
+I did some violence to the Greek to make the English comprehensible.
 One thinks of Schopenhauer’s censure of contemporary authors in 19th-century Germany who “say what they have to say in long sentences that wind about in a forced and unnatural way; they coin new words and write prolix periods which go round and round the thought and wrap it up in a sort of disguise.”
 Having read such German, I sympathize with him.
 I have seen Latin, too, which fits his description—Martianus Capella and St. Faustus of Riez come to mind.
 St. Gerasimos does not meet Schopenhauer’s standards but occasionally comes close in obscurity and complexity of expression, probably due to the influence of Pindar.
+It would unfair to pretend there is no other position.
+Skelton (1463-1529) praised poets

 make kindpropitiateplacatemake favorableexpiate or pardon

-(Montanari).
+(Montie).
 If Great Scott is right to make appease the original definition, then the extended meaning of pardon follows naturally from the notion that if the angry feelings of a god are soothed, he will evidently pardon the culprits.
-Montanari cites the OT for the meaning of pardon.
+Montie cites the OT for the meaning of pardon.
 Lust et al. report that

 No comments: